Limits on Clustering and Smooth Quintessence from the EFTofLSS: LSS data analysis

 \subsection{LSS constraints}

 In Fig.~\ref{fig:qcdm} and Tab.~\ref{tab:qcdm}, we show the results obtained by fitting BOSS FS+BAO, and in combination with BAO measurements from 6DF/MGS and eBOSS, and with Pantheon SN, on clustering quintessence with a BBN prior.
-We see that all cosmological parameters can be measured.
+We see that all cosmological parameters can be measured (we do not quote $\omega_b$ since it is dominated by the BBN prior we impose).
 For all analyses performed, $w$ is consistent with $-1$ at $\lesssim 1\sigma$.

 \paragraph{Physical considerations} We now discuss why all cosmological parameters can be measured by analyzing the FS using the EFTofLSS, and how the addition of the SN measurements helps to obtain better constraints.
 Let us start with the contribution from the BAO information.
 The two angles corresponding to the BAO components perpendicular and parallel to the line of sight are given by: